usmanhameed2017/Node-JS/Lecture-24/Theory.md

 - Create a file named as `main.js`.

-- Import `express` and store the reference of express into variable.
+- Import `express` and store the reference of express into a variable.

 #### main.js
 ```javascript